 Our faculty have expertise in research and teaching in literary studies (colonial, post-colonial, medieval and modern, the global south and eastern and western traditions), film and digital media, and translation and interpreting studies.
 For more information see Faculty and Faculty Publications.

-We are delighted to welcome Professor Jeremi Szaniawski, Amesbury Professor in Polish Language, Film and Literature, to the Comparative Literature program in September 2019.
+We are delighted to welcome Professor Jeremi Szaniawski, Amesbury Professor of Polish Language, Literature and Culture, to the Comparative Literature program in September 2019.

 August 06, 2019

 Professor Szaniawski is a native speaker of Polish and French, and also fluent in Russian.
 Professor Szaniawski is a film theorist with a mastery of Polish and European cinematic history.
 His...

 Professor Kathryn Lachman delivers opening keynote address at the University of Oslo workshop on Border Rhythms.

 There are no upcoming events at this time.

 - Flexibility in shaping a course of study to fit students' own intellectual goals